aletss/WWR-write-while-read/README.md

 Follow the example from "/python/Convert txt into js.ipynb"

 ## Browser
 This project was created to use Chrome.
-I'm not sure how it's gonna work on other browsers
+I'm not sure how it's going to work using other browsers

 ## Special characters
 I adjusted some characters to avoid extra effort while writing like "≪" will be understood as "<".
-You can change this conditions /static/js/functions.js
+You can change this conditions at /static/js/functions.js